Police: 5 teenage girls killed in Poland “Escape Room” fire

 Footage on private TVN24 showed ambulances and fire engines in front of a detached two-story house with a large "Escape Room" sign in front.

-Brudzinski ordered fire safety controls to be installed at all "Escape Room" locations in Poland.
+Brudzinski ordered fire safety checks to be held at all "Escape Room" locations in Poland.

 President Andrzej Duda said on Twitter it was a "crushing tragedy" that five young girls died so early in their lives.